otuyacloud/devops-mlops/project-01-container-api-v2-flask/README.md

 ### Deployment Model

 For simplicity and clarity, production uses:
-- A single cloud VM (AWS EC2)
+- A single cloud VM
 - Docker Compose
-- GitHub Container Registry as the image source
+- GitLab Container Registry as the image source

 ### Run on server
 ```bash